-There were no expenditures materially in excess of appropriation during the years ended August 31, 2022 or 2021.
+There were no expenditures materially in excess of budgeted appropriations during the year ended August 31, 2022.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.